jrburke/notobo/README.md

 You can look at [test/source/nested](https://github.com/jrburke/notobo/tree/master/test/source/nested) to see the basic setup.

-Once you install notobo, you can use [an example project](https://github.com/jrburke/notobo-example) to get started, and highlights some benefits of a front end module loader.
+Once you install notobo, you can use [an example project](https://github.com/jrburke/notobo-example) to get started.
+That example project highlights some benefits of a front end module loader.

 1) Install notobo.
 It is a command line utility that runs in Node, so install it with the -g flag: